madvas/cljs-react-material-ui/README.md

 This library is interop to get [Material-UI](http://www.material-ui.com/#/) working in Clojurescript.

-Current Material-UI version: `0.18.7`
+Current Material-UI version: `0.19.0`

 ###### See Om.Next example app here
 https://github.com/madvas/cljs-react-material-ui-example
 git
-## Warning version update >= 0.2.33
-Since this version you must not only exclude `cljsjs/react`, but also `cljsjs/react-dom`

 ## Warning version update >= 0.2.43
 When using [AutoComplete](http://www.material-ui.com/#/components/auto-complete) use props `:dataSource` and `:dataSourceConfig` in camelCase form, since `data-` is interpreted as HTML data attribute

+## Warning version update >= 0.2.48
+Since this version you don't need to exclude `cljsjs/react` and `cljsjs/react-dom`.
+Material-ui bundle doesn't contain own React anymore.
+Also don't forget to rename your `on-touch-tap` into `on-click`.
+Update your Clojurescript version (>= 1.9.908)

 ## Installation
-- Add `[cljs-react-material-ui "0.2.47"]` to your dependencies
+- Add `[cljs-react-material-ui "0.2.48"]` to your dependencies
-- Exclude `cljsjs/react` and `cljsjs/react-dom` from Om or other React library.
-This is because currently material-ui has to be built together with react to get [onTouchTap](http://www.material-ui.com/#/get-started/installation) event [working](http://stackoverflow.com/questions/29881439/react-tap-events-and-material-ui).
-This will not be needed in future. for example: `[org.omcljs/om "1.0.0-alpha34" :exclusions [cljsjs/react cljsjs/react-dom]]`
+- Add `[cljsjs/react "15.6.1-1"]` or newer version to your dependencies
+- Add `[cljsjs/react-dom "15.6.1-1"]` or newer version to your dependencies

 ## Usage